B3N50N/TG-auto-collect/README.md

 # Installation
 The installation has two part:
 ### SQL
+You will need mssql(express version is fine but more complicate setting)

 ### python
 You need Python3 (3.6 works fine, 3.5 will crash randomly).